-I placed a bid but no longer wish to bid on this item, can you remove it?
+I placed a bid but no longer wish to bid on this item, can you cancel it?

 Once a bid is placed, it cannot be retracted under any circumstance.

-I was the high bidder, how much do I have to pay?
+I am the high bidder, how much do I have to pay?

-I was the high bidder on a lot/s, when will I get my invoice and how can I pay?
+I am the high bidder on a lot/s, when will I get my invoice and how can I pay?

 Can I purchase shipping insurance for something I bought in a sale?